Key Takeaways

 OpenDNS leverages Cisco’s infrastructure and provides high speeds and 100% uptime.
 It’s slightly slower than Cloudflare but reliable for most use cases.
 It offers strong phishing and malware protection, with customizable filtering in its free “Home” tier.

 The “FamilyShield” option (208.67.222.123) blocks adult content by default.
-OpenDNS logs some data (e.g., IP addresses) for security and analytics, which may be a drawback for privacy purists.
+OpenDNS logs certain data (e.g., IP addresses) for security and analytics purposes, which may concern privacy purists.
 Cisco’s ownership ties it to a commercial entity.

 Addresses: